BlogCover Letters11+ Expert Cover Letter Tips to Help You Stand Out in 2025

 #4.
 Address the Hiring Manager

-If you can’t find their name in the job posting, use your research skills to discover it—check out the company’s LinkedIn and staff section on the official website.
+If you can’t find their name in the job posting, use your research skills to discover it.
+Check out the company’s LinkedIn and staff section on the official website.
 Alternatively, you can greet them with ‘Dear Hiring Manager.’

 #5.
 Use Numbers and Keywords

-There is not much point in including your achievements in a cover letter if they’re not supported by specific measures.
-Adding figures and percentages will allow you to demonstrate the measurable impact you had on your previous company and your contribution to the new employer.
+Using figures and percentages will allow you to demonstrate the measurable impact you had on your previous company and your contribution to the new employer.
+Therefore, if you brought new clients, increased sales, or drew traffic to the company’s website, provide precise numbers to quantify the results.

 #6.
 Proofread Your Cover Letter